ggurjotkaur427-commits/Induction_Report/README.md

 ## Day 5
 This day started with the lecture of the BEEE class by prof.Harminder Kaur.Then a lecture of chemistry was given by prof.Mandeep Kaur.These two lectures taught us a lot of things .Then after break we went for our ID formation.

+## Day 6
+One more day started with the lecture of chemistry by prof.Mandeep kaur.Then a lecture of math was given by prof.Gagandeep kaur.Then after a break in Auditorium  lectures was given by Dr. Arvind Dingra sir,Mr.Jasvir Singh sir and Dr.lakhvir singh sir.They taught us a lot about the college websites and many more things about college.